How Food & Nutrition Can Improve Dementia Outcomes

 And while managing issues around memory and behaviour often get the most attention, food and nutrition are equally important considerations in providing high-quality care for people with dementia.

-In this article, we’ll unpack the major points about the interactions between food, nutrition and dementia.
-We’ll also explain how in an aged care setting, implementing creative solutions to enhance choice in meals and improve dining experience can result in better outcomes for people living with dementia.
+In this article we'll unpack the major points about the interactions between food, nutrition and dementia.
+We'll also explain how, in an aged care setting, implementing creative solutions to enhance choice in meals and improve dining experience can result in better outcomes for people living with dementia.

 Good dietary habits are important for the overall health of all people in residential aged care homes.
 But when it comes to dementia, there are some important links between disease onset, progression and management that must be considered.